auraxangelic/libgdx-tts/README.md

 ## Known Issues
 On desktop builds only, when a new `speak` call is made, a small bit of the end of the previous speak audio will be played.

-Calling `cancelSpeech` while there is no tts allocated could cause an Error.
+Calling `cancelSpeech` while there is no tts allocated can cause an Error.
 You can try catch it by catching the type `Throwable`.